erlete/aerotech-programming-course/docs/python/packages/README.md

 ## Visual Studio Code

 Visual Studio Code is a very popular code editor, and it has a very good support for Python.
-You will learn how to installed and configure it in [the next chapter](/docs/visual-studio-code/editor/README.md).
+You will learn how to installed and configure it in [**the next chapter**](/docs/visual-studio-code/editor/README.md).

 If you want to go back to [the previous chapter](../interpreter/README.md), go ahead!